yugandharsailada-maker/uni-study-app/README.md

-#my new website and freedom from lovable
+#my new website and freedom from lovable I have to be careful sometimes